First a little context-setting: despite their relative geographical proximity, New Zealand and Australia have vastly different wildlife.

 The whales here don’t always exhibit the showier moves that you might have seen elsewhere in the world — such as fluking and breaching — but this bird’s-eye view does give you a better impression of their size and speed, something that’s not always apparent from a boat.

 Sperm whales are most commonly seen, but other species you might encounter include southern right, minke, humpback, and even blue whales.

 Swimming with dusky dolphins

 The experience of swimming with wild dolphins in Kaikoura is by far the best I’ve ever had, anywhere in the world.
-At times, pods of up to 200 dusky dolphins, their anthracite grey bodies and whiter bellies as sleek as neoprene, shot all around me as I snorkeled.
+At times, pods of up to 200 dusky dolphins, their anthracite gray bodies and whiter bellies as sleek as neoprene, shot all around me as I snorkeled.
 Naturally curious, they’ll often come within inches of you before darting away again.